-Keeping your car in the garage helps keep it safe from weather, but it can’t prevent damage from moisture that accumulates behind body panels and in your engine bay.
-A breathable indoor car cover helps prevent moisture from building up because it still allows air to circulate and dry it out quicker.
+Keeping your car in the garage helps keep it safe from the weather.
+Still, it can’t prevent damage from moisture that accumulates behind body panels and in your engine bay.
+A breathable indoor car cover helps prevent moisture from building up because it allows air to circulate and dry out quicker.

 Car Covers Protect Against Scratches

-Your garage is probably a pretty busy place.
-If you’ve got kids with toys, or even a cat that likes to jump up on your car, it’s pretty each to scratch up your paint.
+Your garage is a busy place.
+If you have kids with toys or even a cat that likes to jump up on your car, it’s easy to scratch up your paint.

 The problem gets worse if you use your garage as a workspace.
-Personally, I’m responsible for a couple of scratches myself from my watch or the tools I was carrying.
+I know I’m guilty of scratching my car because I was careless with my watch or the tools I was carrying.

-Covering your car may not completely stop the damage, but it will definitely add an extra layer of protection against minor scratches, bumps or cat’s paws.
+Using a car cover in the garage may not completely stop the damage.
+Nevertheless, it will add extra protection against minor scratches, bumps, or cat paws.

 Car Covers Protect Against Dust in Your Garage

-Your garage is a dusty place, especially if you have a concrete floor.
-It seems like you can’t escape it, even by keeping your car in the garage.
+Your garage is dusty, especially if you have a concrete floor.
+Even if your car is in the garage, you can’t escape it.

-Depending on where you live, you may have to deal with pollen and other allergens that can find it’s way into your garage, every time the door opens, or even when you park your daily driver inside.
+Depending on where you live, you may have to deal with pollen and other allergens that can find their way into your garage whenever the door opens or even when you park your daily driver inside.

-Dirt is easy to clean up, but dust and pollen are much harder because of their smaller particle sizes.
+Dirt is easy to clean up, but dust and pollen are much more challenging because of their smaller particle sizes.

 Indoor Vs. Outdoor Car Covers

 Car covers are designed for either indoor or outdoor use.
-It’s usually not good to use an indoor car cover outside, or vice versa.
+Using an indoor car cover outside is usually not good, or vice versa.

-In a pinch, you can use an outdoor car cover in your garage, but you can’t use an indoor cover outside.
-It’s not designed to provide enough protection from the weather and will start to deteriorate fairly quickly.
+In a pinch, you can use an outdoor car cover in your garage.
+However, you can’t use an indoor cover outside.
+It’s not designed to provide adequate protection from the weather and will start to deteriorate quickly.

-If you plan on leaving your car outside for long periods, then you need an outdoor car cover to protect your car from UV rays and other elements.
+If you plan to leave your car outside for long periods, you need an outdoor car cover to protect your vehicle from UV rays and other elements.

-Whether you’re planning to go for a long vacation or you have a car that you only drive in the summer, you need to prep your car before storing it.
+Whether you’re planning to go for an extended vacation or have a car that you only drive in the summer, you need to prep your vehicle before storing it.